abraham/life/README.md

 Terms
 -----

- * `layers` - Think of the 3D space as an onion and layers is the number of layers to simulate from the core square.
+ * `layers` - Think of the 3D space as an onion and this is the number of layers to simulate out from the center square.
- * `fill percent` - The likelihood that any individual cell will start out alive, 100 being always alive.
+ * `fill percent` - The likelihood that any individual cell will start in an alive state with 100 being always alive.